Language Arts/English will focus on reading, writing and oral communication.

 The Crew Program has several goals.

-1. To build community among students in order to promote a positive peer cultur
+To build community among students in order to promote a positive peer culture

 Students are assigned to groups and paired with a crew leader.
 Crew meets for a total of 90 minutes per week.
 Crew leaders are expected to take a sincere interest in each of their Crew members and act as his/her advisor and mentor.
 Providing support and building relationships are the two most important aspects of this role.

-Intensives are courses lasting for 5 full school days, which are offered 2 to 4 weeks after the close of the first and second trimester.
-These “mini courses” are short, intense opportunities for students to immerse themselves in a variety of learning experiences.
-Students either receive targeted academic support (support intensives) or participate in an in-depth study of a special topic (elective intensives).
+Intensives are courses lasting for 5 full school days, which are offered 2 to 4 weeks after the close of the first semester.
+This “mini course" is a short, intense opportunity for students to immerse themselves in a variety of learning experiences.
+Students participate in an in-depth study of a special topic (elective intensives).

 HONORS LEVEL WORK

-• B+ or above average in the subject area the year previous
+• 3.5 (B+) or above average in the subject area the year previous

 • Teacher recommendation